7hekaka/newcytosim/doc/sim/stochastic.md

 # Time-dependent rates

-Using Kramers rate theory implies that the rate of the event is varying in time.\n The Gillespie approach needs to be modified, and we follow the procedure described in:
+Using Kramers rate theory implies that the rate of the event is varying in time.

->  A Dynamical Monte Carlo Algorithm for Master Equations with Time-Dependent Transition Rates\n
+The Gillespie approach needs to be modified, and we follow the procedure described in:

->  A. Prados et al.\n
+>  A Dynamical Monte Carlo Algorithm for Master Equations with Time-Dependent Transition Rates
->  Journal of Statistical Physics, Vol. 89, Nos.
-3/4, 1997\n
+>  A. Prados et al. Journal of Statistical Physics, Vol. 89, Nos.
+3/4, 1997
 >  http://dx.doi.org/10.1007/BF02765541